jcgonzalezb/user_registration_web_app/README.md

 # User registration web application
-> This project is an HTTP server REST API implementation
+> This project is a web application to create a user registration service and to show the users created.

 ## Objectives